 Bias Authors' Support for judgement judgement Random sequence Unclear risk Stated that participants were randomly assigned to sodium generation thiosulfate or no additional treatment, but no further information (selection bias) on the methods of randomization provided.
 Allocation Unclear risk Stated that participants were randomly assigned to sodium concealment thiosulfate or no additional treatment, but no further information (selection bias) on the methods of randomization provided.
-Blinding of Unclear risk No information on blinding of participants and personnel provided. participants and personnel (performance bias) Blinding of outcome Low risk For hearing loss, outcome assessors were blinded (quote: "The trial assessment data were blinded for the audiology central reviewer") (detection bias) - ototoxicity Blinding of outcome Low risk No information on blinding of outcome assessors provided, but as assessment blinding is not relevant for the outcome overall survival we judged (detection bias) - this outcome at low risk of detection bias. overall survival Blinding of outcome Unclear risk No information on blinding of outcome assessors provided for assessment event-free survival, response rate and adverse effects other than (detection bias) - ototoxicity. other reported outcomes Incomplete Low risk Hearing loss evaluated in 101/109 children (in the sodium outcome data thiosulfate group, 1 child died before the definitive hearing test and (attrition bias) - 1 child was not tested; in the control group, 4 children died before ototoxicity the definitive hearing test and 2 children were not tested; the reasons 3 children were not tested were audiometry not feasible for Incomplete Lowrick nearth reasons (2 children) and parent refusal (1 child)). autoompiete LOW TISK evaluated (reason pm); based on the provided information we (attrition bias) assumed all participants were evaluated for adverse effects assumed an participants were evaluated for adverse effects. and adverse events Incomplete l Inclear risk Insufficient information provided to adequately judge this outcome outcome data Unclear Hisk (attrition bias) - survival (overall. event-free or both) Selective reporting Low risk A protocol was mentioned in the manuscript and all expected (reporting bias) outcomes were reported.
+Blinding of Unclear risk No information on blinding of participants and personnel provided. participants and personnel (performance bias) Blinding of outcome Low risk For hearing loss, outcome assessors were blinded (quote: "The trial assessment data were blinded for the audiology central reviewer") (detection bias) - ototoxicity Blinding of outcome Low risk No information on blinding of outcome assessors provided, but as assessment blinding is not relevant for the outcome overall survival we judged (detection bias) - this outcome at low risk of detection bias. overall survival Blinding of outcome Unclear risk No information on blinding of outcome assessors provided for assessment event-free survival, response rate and adverse effects other than (detection bias) - ototoxicity. other reported outcomes Incomplete Low risk Hearing loss evaluated in 101/109 children (in the sodium outcome data thiosulfate group, 1 child died before the definitive hearing test and (attrition bias) - 1 child was not tested; in the control group, 4 children died before ototoxicity the definitive hearing test and 2 children were not tested; the reasons 3 children were not tested were audiometry not feasible for health reasons (2 children) and parent refusal (1 child)).
+Incomplete Low risk For tumour response, 1/52 participants in the control group was not outcome data evaluated (reason nm); based on the provided information, we (attrition bias) - assumed all participants were evaluated for adverse effects. tumour response and adverse events Incomplete Unclear risk Insufficient information provided to adequately judge this outcome. outcome data (attrition bias) - survival (overall, event-free or both) Selective reporting Low risk A protocol was mentioned in the manuscript and all expected (reporting bias) outcomes were reported.
 Other bias Unclear risk Block randomization in unblinded trials: unclear (information on both method of randomization and blinding of participants and care providers and for most outcomes blinding of outcome assessors was not provided).

-Table 4.
-Example of a Risk of bias support for judgement table [10; Brock 2018]

 Baseline imbalance between treatment groups related to outcome (prior ototoxic treatment, age, sex, prior hearing loss or a combination of these): no prior ototoxic treatment, age and sex were well balanced, prior hearing loss unclear (baseline tests were performed, but results nm).

 Difference in ototoxic drugs other than platinum analogue between treatment groups (furosemide, gentamycin, anthracyclines, vincristine): cumulative anthracycline dose nm, furosemide and gentamycin nm; vincristine not given.

 Difference in cumulative platinum dose between treatment groups: cumulative dose unclear, but according to protocol participants in both treatment groups should have received the same dose.

 Difference in length of follow-up between treatment groups: unclear (length of follow-up nm for either group).

 Difference in impaired renal function at time of platinum treatment between treatment groups: unclear.

 An insensitive instrument was used to evaluate ototoxicity: no (used pure tone audiometry).